 At a glance

-For: prospective students, students, teachers, university policy
+For: prospective students, current students, lecturers, university policy

 Location: Goethe University Frankfurt